XIAOYixuan/tomatoDD/README.md

 - **`-c [config file path]`**:
   The path to the config file.

 - **`-exp [experiment tag]`**:
-  This parameter is used to group results from the same model across different datasets.
-  It will create a directory named `exp` under `./output/infer/`, and store all the output results from this job in that directory.
+  This parameter should be removed in the future, it's designed for training.
+Just set it to "infer" for now.

 - **`-ckpt [checkpoint directory path]`**:
   The path to the directory containing the model checkpoints.